shultzam/NN-text-classification/README.md

 As mentioned before, I expected to be able to classify reviews sentiments as positive or negative as well as categorically with labels of food/drink, movie, product or unmentioned.
 With 3000 entries of data I expect to be able to use 40 or so entries as training data providing a great baseline for the neural network to learn and properly classify the data.
 I expect TensorFlow to have tools for analyzing the accuracy of the neural network but in the absence of those tools a regression test using the Mean Square Error method will be implemented to analyze the accuracy of the network against a hold-out data set.

 # Key References
 - N.A.
 (N.D.).
 TensorFlow.
-Retrieved from htttp://www.tensorflow.org
+Retrieved from http://www.tensorflow.org
 - Kassabgi, G. (Jan 16, 2017).
-Text Classificiation using Neural Networks.
+Text Classification using Neural Networks.
 Retrieved from https://machinelearnings.co/text-classification-using-neural-networks-f5cd7b8765c6